italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The value of digital credentials is contingent on their validity.
 A credential that has been revoked, due to legal requirements, inaccuracy or compromise, is not only valueless but potentially harmful.
-For these reason a robust mechanism for managing the validity and revocation of digital credentials is required.
+For these reasons a robust mechanism for managing the validity and revocation of digital credentials is required.

 This section outlines the key technical requirements and processes related to the revocation of the digital credentials.
 Furthermore, it provides the technical details that the Relying Parties MUST implement to verify, in a secure and reliable manner,